descentis/witpy/README.md

   pip install witpy-1.0.1-py3-none-any.whl
 ```

-To install all the dependencies for the library, Run thr following command in terminal
+To install all the dependencies for the library, Run the following command in terminal
 ```cmd
   pip install -r requirements.txt
 ```